|Facilities | Rating | Reviews|

 More of a courtyard than a service area, and technically only a truckstop but it caters for cars too.
 It's located at the M6/M56 interchange and used to be extremely popular; it's now considered to be in-line with other Moto services.

-Restaurants: Costa, Fifth Wheel Bar & Grill, Greggs, McDonald's drive thru, Costa Express, Krispy Kreme Shops: Barber Shop, M&S Simply Food, Trucking Shop , WHSmith Main Amenities: Ecotricity Electric Vehicle Charging Point, Lucky Coin, Lymm Truck Wash, NomadPower, Showers Motel: Ibis Budget Forecourt: BP (with: LPG), Shop, Costa Express, Air1 AdBlue
+Catering: Costa, Fifth Wheel Bar & Grill, Greggs, McDonald's drive thru, Costa Express, Krispy Kreme Shops: Barber Shop, M&S Simply Food, Trucking Shop , WHSmith Main Amenities: Ecotricity electric vehicle charging point, Lucky Coin, Lymm Truck Wash, NomadPower, Showers Motel: Ibis Budget Forecourt: BP (with: LPG), Shop, Costa Express, Air1 AdBlue

-First two hours free for all vehicles, after which cars must pay £16 and HGVs £15.
+First two hours free for all vehicles, after which cars must pay £16 and HGVs, caravans and motorhomes £17.
 Trailer changeovers have a charge of £3 for 24 hours.

 Prices are paid using pay points in the main building.